-With the sustainabill cloud platform, you can map your carbon intense supply chains down to the commodity or raw material level where possible.
-Based in the mapped supply chain network you can then identify carbon hotspots, collect granular data from upstream suppliers and collaborate with stakeholders to implement improvements.
+With the sustainabill cloud platform, you can map your carbon-intense supply chains down to the commodity or raw material level where possible.
+Based on the mapped supply chain network, you can then identify carbon hotspots, collect granular data from upstream suppliers, and collaborate with stakeholders to implement improvements.

 - Scope definition and supply chain mapping